Beauty and the Dynamic Dance of Great Posture

 Dance of Great Posture

-Somehow we develop a relationship to our own beauty by how our light reflects the people in our lives.
-When we, even as children, are welcomed into our families and communities, our own light shines.
+Somehow, we develop a relationship to our beauty by how our light reflects the people in our lives.
+Our light shines when we, even as children, are welcomed into our families and communities.
 They welcome us; we welcome the feedback, we again shine our light.
 Beauty, then, is a positive feedback loop of energy exchange.

 Beauty is dynamic and responsive.
 An attractive man or woman with a self-destructive attitude or habit will detract from their beauty.
-An attractive person with poor body alignment diminishes their beauty.
+A beautiful person with poor body alignment diminishes their beauty.
 Clumsiness and rigidity distract the expression of beauty.

-Aesthetically, we can say that a person has a beautiful nose because it is well-shaped and symmetrical.
-However, a nose by itself can not render beauty until you compare it with other facial features such as the eyes, mouth, and cheekbones.
+Aesthetically, a person has a beautiful nose because it is well-shaped and symmetrical.
+However, a nose by itself can not be considered beautiful until you compare it with other facial features such as the eyes, mouth, and cheekbones.
 We can see now that beauty can also be a by-product of symmetry, balance, alignment, and movement.
 Great posture is, therefore, a vital element of true beauty.

 READ MORE :

 Here are some indications for great posture and beauty for men and women: Straight toes with balanced arches.
 The toes stayed straight and centered even through the swing and push-off of a walking stride.
 The kneecaps are facing forward, and the legs are straight (not bowed or knock-knees).
 The entire pelvis moves in a gyroscopic wave pattern – (Up – Down, Left – Right, Front – Back) to balance the upper body’s weight on its central axis when one is walking.
-The gyroscopic movement of the pelvis also functions to swing the legs out of each other way during the weight- transfer from Left – to – Right legs and feet.
+The gyroscopic movement of the pelvis also swings the legs out of each other during the important transfer from left to right legs and feet.

-Special Note Relative To Height and Frame size: A man’s pelvis is narrower Left – to – Right, and taller Top – to – Bottom than a female pelvis.
-Hence the visual appearance of normal pelvis movement will be considerably more dramatic on a female.
-A man with the same gyroscopic movement is more likely to be considered “smooth” and not “effeminate.”
-The waistline is perpendicular and level Front – to – Back when viewed from the side and level Left – to – Right when viewed from the front.
+Special Note Relative to Height and Frame Size: A man’s pelvis is narrower from left to right and taller from top to bottom than a female’s pelvis.
+Hence, the visual appearance of normal pelvis movement will be considerably more dramatic in a female.
+A man with the same gyroscopic action is more likely to be considered “smooth” and not “effeminate.”
+The waistline is perpendicular and level Front – and back when viewed from the side and level Left – and right when viewed from the Front.

 The arms and pelvis swing to balance the body on a dynamic central axis.
 When this occurs, the head appears to be riding in space; the dynamic dance of great posture is synonymous with what makes a person, male or female, beautiful to watch, radiant with character, charm, and personality.
 Of course, one is attracted to beauty.
 It is an instinct.
 It is also an instinct to be beautiful, feel happy, and feel blessed.

-Very often, the realities of living, unfortunately, cause us to distort our natural beauty and collapse our posture to accommodate the social, cultural, and professional expectations of others.
+Unfortunately, the realities of living often cause us to distort our natural beauty and collapse our posture to accommodate the social, cultural, and professional expectations of others.

 This attitude collapse, or the expectation of it, can even occur on a grand scale.
 How many times have we seen people who are ethnically similar yet culturally vastly different?
-Taiwan, Peoples Republic of China, or Chinese American?
+Taiwan, the People’s Republic of China, or Chinese Americans?
 Barbados, West Africa, or Brooklyn?
 France, Montreal, or New Orleans?

 Even in a professional or social environment, we may know someone who must express a different aspect of their personality to co-exist in that situation.
 This is not necessarily good or bad.
 The point is, when one’s body is flexible and fully expressive, one inner beauty comes out.

 When our family, culture, and professional expectations permit us to express our true beauty, our beauty can be an asset to the entire world.
 We can know ourselves thoroughly and accept ourselves confidently, even if we can be beautiful only to ourselves.
-When our body is flexible and responsive to gravity, size, weight, and movement, we can have great posture.
+We can have great posture when our body is flexible and responsive to gravity, size, weight, and movement.

 A wonderful person knows and loves themselves and allows their inner beauty to be an asset to the global community, nation, community, family, and themselves.
 All this leads to one point: With great posture, you energize your light and let it shine wherever you go.
 With peace of mind, you can allow your body to be free of inhibition and self-doubt.

-There is something sacred about the symmetry, geometry, and movement of great posture.
+There is something sacred about great posture’s symmetry, geometry, and movement.
 When your chest/ribcage is open, your heart and lungs have maximum space for inspiration and respiration with your shoulders back.
 The word root “spire” of both terms may also suggest expanding one’s capacity for spirit to enter the body and soul.
-Natural beauty is the measure of this capacity, created by flexibility, movement, and great posture.
-Finally, it is well worth the investment of time, energy, and resources to develop and restore one’s beauty inside and out.
+Natural beauty measures this capacity, created by flexibility, movement, and great posture.
+Finally, investing time, energy, and resources is well worth developing and restoring one’s beauty.

 Share